A-Upshaw/finance-data-platform/README.md

 Pulls daily stock prices, transforms the data with dbt, and renders a live portfolio dashboard directly from Supabase/Polygon/FRED.
-A Claude API analyzer answers natural-language questions against the same live data using tool use.
+A Claude API analyzer answers questions against the same live data using tool use.

 ---